mambojam/mambojam/README.md

-- 👋 Hi, I’m @mambojam.
+- 👋 Hi, I’m Harry (@mambojam).
 I'm a MSc Computing Student at Cardiff University
 - 👀 I’m interested in building Web Apps, ML, Blockchain, anything with environmental or societal impact
 - 🌱 I’m currently learning Python and Javascript
 - 📫 How to reach me - message me on here if you can!